Opinion Manipulation on Farsi Twitter: Results

-In addition to prevalence and community structure, Twitter data enables us to measure how inauthentic accounts behave during diverse types of trending topics.
+In addition to prevalence, Twitter data enables us to measure how inauthentic accounts behave during diverse types of trending topics.
 Discussions on Twitter are bursty, gaining traction, peaking, and re-equilibrating as users move on to the next topic or event.
-Typically, first movers begin an online conversation, a trending topic peaks within a few days, after which excitement cools and the topic stops trending.
+Typically, first movers begin an online conversation, a trending topic peaks within a few days, after which engagement slows and the topic stops trending.
 Drawing on our typology of authentic and inauthentic accounts, we can examine when different types of accounts entered the discussion of each topic, as well as how they behaved throughout the trending period.
-We construct the distribution of these patterns using time-series data of the tweets partitioned by user types. { Using the CAP scores from Botometer, we group users into three types---automated and semi-automated bots (group A), bot-assisted humans and trolls (group B), and genuine users (group C)--- falling within mutually exclusive CAP intervals, in decreasing order from group A to group C. } { Our manual exploration of the data guides this large-scale systematic analysis of the temporal patterns and the user type configuration of the network corresponding to each discussion.
-This includes the manual annotation of over 650 accounts with respect to features that characterize each type in our typology, as well as inspection of most influential (i.e. retweeted) users in each network cluster for each discussion. } { We use this manual annotation to confirm the expected order of CAP scores across user types according to our typology.
+We construct the distribution of these patterns using time-series data of the tweets partitioned by user types.
+Using the CAP scores from Botometer, we group users into three types---automated and semi-automated bots (group A), bot-assisted humans and trolls (group B), and genuine users (group C)--- falling within mutually exclusive CAP intervals, in decreasing order from group A to group C. Our manual exploration of the data guides this large-scale systematic analysis of the temporal patterns and the user type configuration of the network corresponding to each discussion.
+This includes the manual annotation of over 650 accounts with respect to features that characterize each type in our typology, as well as inspection of most influential (i.e. retweeted) users in each network cluster for each discussion.
+We use this manual annotation to confirm the expected order of CAP scores across user types according to our typology.
 The manual annotation is subsequently matched against the CAP scores to find the interval boundaries for each type.
-In particular, we find the boundaries on CAP intervals, such that the overall mismatch between manual annotations of the same account by different annotators is minimized.
-The details of the criteria we use and the validation process are described in section \ref{section_Methods_subsection_typology}. }
+In particular, we find the boundaries on CAP intervals, such that the overall mismatch between manual annotations of the of accounts falling in the same group is minimized.
+The details of the criteria we use and the validation process are described in the \ztitleref{section_Methods_subsection_typology} subsection.